Zestylogic/FMark/FMark/Parser/README.md

 The Parser takes `Token list` from the Lexer(or Tokenizer) and outputs `ParsedObj list`.
 After being manipulated be other top level functions, `ParsedObj list` will then be used to generate HTML.

+It follows [CommonMark Spec](http://spec.commonmark.org/0.28/).
 However, the Parser produced in individual-phased work is not a complete Markdown parser, due to limited time.

 In order to split work more evenly, the group has agreed that the majority of text will be parsed in this Parser, with the rest to be done by other team members.